johnabdulshahied/testing-project/main.md

 **GitHub collaborators** are people who are given permission to access and contribute directly to a repository.

+**Git tags** are labels used to mark specific commits — usually for versions or releases (like v1.0, v2.0).

 # Git Commands

 **Initializing a new Git repository** in the current directory, allowing you to start tracking your project's files with Git.